 I got this proof in a charity store and I picked it up because the blurb was hilarious.
 To be honest, I read the first 40% of this book and annotated because I found it so hilarious, but as the story follows on with the protagonist going on date after date I just got bored and ultimately stopped reading.
 I had the intention to follow it but over a year later I still haven’t.

 This is a collection of stories from a writer who very sadly died of cancer.
 I was looking to read some short stories at the time of picking this book up at work, but I’ve just never felt inclined to read it since then.

 Saltwater by Jessica Andrews

-I’m giving away the proof copy of this book because I have the ebook and I’m reading less and less in paperback these days so I didn’t see them point of keeping it.
+I’m giving away the proof copy of this book because I have the ebook and I’m reading less and less in paperback these days so I didn’t see the point of keeping it.
 I will read this book though!
 It’s been on my wishlist for ages.

 Roaring Girls by Holly Kyte

-I was lucky enough to get one of these proofs copies from work and it’s one of my favourite proofs ever, as I love the cover design!
+I was lucky enough to get one of these proof copies from work and it’s one of my favourite proofs ever, as I love the cover design!
 However, because it’s a non-fiction collection of details about some kick-ass, underrated women of history I would prefer to listen to this book rather than read it in paperback.
 As such, I’ve downloaded the audio and intend on reading it soon.

 Through the Wall by Caroline Corcoran

 This is an amazing book that I helped publish at work.
 But I’ve got a final copy now so I no longer need the proof copy – which I got on my first day as this was one of the first books I ever worked on at Avon.

 My Not So Perfect Life by Sophie Kinsella